This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 Tiwi Islands – day trips

-Take a day trip across the water from Darwin to the Tiwi Islands.
-You will find Bathurst and Melville Islands, just 80 kilometres north of Darwin.
+One of the best day trips is across the water from Darwin to the Tiwi Islands.
+Just 80 kilometres north of Darwin is Bathurst and Melville Islands.

 If you love fishing, hop onboard one of the local fishing tours.

-Take the SeaLink Ferry Service over to the Tiwis Islands for your island cultural experience.
+Take the SeaLink Ferry Service over to the Tiwi Islands for your island cultural experience.

 Fishing in Darwin – day trips